Kamil-Anil/Kamil-Anil.github.io/_pages/portfolio.md

 author_profile: true
 ---

+>An expert is a man who has made all the mistakes, which can be made, in a very narrow field (Niels Bohr)

 Designer Materials and Devices
 ======

 The Designer Materials and Devices group is housed within Aalto University's Department of Electronics and Nanoengineering.
 Core topics for this research group are metametarials and metasurfaces.
 I participated in this group as research intern during summer of 2023 and I worked on permittivity measurements of 3D printing materials.